Norman Davey: Professional writer

 "Mr. Norman Davey’s book of short stories—stories of the adventures of that quiet gentleman Mr. Matthew Sumner— are in the best tradition of Stevenson and Mr. Chesterton.
 We do not mean that Mr. Davey is a copyist, for the Stevensonian seam is a rich one and the master himself by no means exhausted it.
 Mr. Davey, in adopting the same careful, ornately simple style and many of the same methods for the production of his surprise, is well within his rights.
 One of the most delightful things about this book is that many of the adventures related are adventures not of the body but of the spirit."

 The book has been reprinted many times since its first publication, appearing as a Penguin Book in 1936.

 Ten novels were to follow The Pilgrim of a Smile, but few of them were regarded with quite as much admiration.
 His very next book, for example, was roughly treated:

 "Most of Mr. Norman Davey’s readers will expect a good deal from a full-length novel by the author of The Pilgrim of a Smile; they will be disappointed."

 Two of his non-fiction titles received good notices, however.
 Studies in Tidal Power, an engineering work, which was published in 1923, and the travel guide, The Hungry Traveller in France, which appeared in 1931.

 Marriages, retirement and death

-Davey was married on 7 September 1926 in the British Consulate, Marseilles in France to Violet Ada Lucy Fergusson (the only daughter of John Henry Fergusson of Crochmore, Dumfriesshire in Scotland.
+Davey was married on 7 September 1926 in the British consulate in Marseille, France to Violet Ada Lucy Fergusson (the only daughter of John Henry Fergusson of Crochmore, Dumfriesshire in Scotland.
 She was born on 14 July 1902.)
 The marriage was dissolved by divorce.
 (Mrs Davey was afterwards married in Nice in France to Major J.G.E.D.
 Montagu.)

 He was married, secondly, in Nice to Mrs Maud Christobel ("Sally") Lynch (née Beeby) (the widow of John Gilbert Bohun Lynch, who died in 1928).

 After the Second World War, Davey and his wife retired to live in Diano Marina in Italy.
 Davey died there, aged 61 years, "after a long illness," on 6 June 1949.

 He left effects in England of £3509.

 His widow, Sally Davey, died, aged 76 years, in Diano Marina on 20 November 1963.